 I have been an Acquisitions Incorporated fan since the beginning.
-I was into Penny Arcade and PVP for about 5 years, 4th Edition D&D got announced, and then they bring on these guys to play D&D and then they release the recording.
+I was into Penny Arcade and PVP for about 5 years at the time 4th Edition D&D got announced.
+Then they bring on these guys to play D&D and then they release the recording.
 And it was funny!
 And interesting!
 They did three podcasts before moving to PAX live shows with the occasional podcast or youtube series.
 It used to be just PAX West.
 Now they do one every PAX.
 Surreal to think how far we’ve come.
 Now the internet is lousy with streamed D&D. Not in terms of quality but that it is everywhere.
 And thank God it’s no longer 4-5 cishet white guys sitting around the table as it was back in the starting days.

 And now the C-Team series has been on youtube for a while and we have in our hands a D&D book that says Acquisitions Incorporated on the cover.